unmeshjoshi/dataintegration/README.md

 This is vagrant setup which can help running bottledwater_pg and confluent platform.
 This setup downloads and installs all the dependencies required to compile bottledwater_pg as well as connfluent platform.
 It also has a sample connector to read data published by bottledwater and publish it on s3.
+The setup also creates a sample ecommerce schema with seed data to help experiment with kafka connect.

 ## Setup instructions
 1. Install Vagrant https://www.vagrantup.com/downloads.html